Jo-IE/videochatapp/README.md

-# Kiwee Video Chat Application
+# Kiwee Video Chat Application (PWA)

-This is a video chat application built with NodeJS, Express and Web Sockets using MongoDB and passportJS for authentication.
+This is an installable video chat application built with NodeJS, Express and Web Sockets using MongoDB and passportJS for authentication.

+The app is deployed on [heroku](https://kiweechat.herokuapp.com)

-To install the program:
+To install:

-1) clone or download this project.
+1. clone or download this project.

-2) navigate to the project directory and run
+2. navigate to the project directory and run

    `npm install`

    to install the project dependencies.

-3) Navigate to the public folder and run `npm install` to install the dependencies for the bootstrap template.
+3. Navigate to the public folder and run `npm install` to install the dependencies for the bootstrap template.

+4. Start the project using `npm run devstart`.

 ![chatapp demo gif](./public/chatapp-demo.gif)